webiny/Framework/src/Webiny/Component/Storage/README.md

 ## Using your new storage

-To make use of local storage easier and more flexible, there are 2 classes: `\Webiny\Component\Storage\File\LocalFile` and `\Webiny\Component\Storage\Directory\LocalDirectory`.
+To make use of local storage easier and more flexible, there are 2 classes: `\Webiny\Component\Storage\File\File` and `\Webiny\Component\Storage\Directory\Directory`.
 These 2 classes serve as wrappers so you never need to make calls to storage directly.
 Besides, they contain common methods you will need to perform actions on files and directories.

 Let's take a look at how you would store a new file: